brandonjnelsonFDA/pediatric-CT-noise-texture-augmentation/README.md

 ## TODO

 1. [X] focus on using open source implementation of redcnn training and then add augmentation there and evaluate with pipeline <<< current activity, when training finished work on
-2. [ ] double check NPS results
+2. [X] double check NPS results
 3. [ ] measure denoising efficiency across all phantom sizes similar to [iq_phantom_validation.py](https://github.com/bnel1201/Ped-ETK/blob/main/evaluation/iq_phantom_validation.py)
 4. [ ] build pediatric only model --> peds train/test to get upper bound
 5. [ ] try only augmenting with specific diameters, 1 that is only newborns (112mm), one that is midrange, and only adults and see how that compares to mixing all of them together\
 6. [ ] add more models [https://github.com/prabhatkc/ct-recon/tree/main/Denoising/DLdenoise](Prabhat's DLdenoise repo)

 Desired output directory structure:
-(anthropormorphic does this: /gpfs_projects/brandon.nelson/PediatricCTSizeDataAugmentation/anthropomorphic) but not CCT189 yet phantom /
+(anthropomorphic does this: /gpfs_projects/brandon.nelson/PediatricCTSizeDataAugmentation/anthropomorphic) but not CCT189 yet phantom /
         / diameter /
                     / sa, sp